You’re expecting an international delivery (maybe from Yanwen) and have received a “Port of Destination Arrival” tracking update.

 Overall, the “Port of Destination Arrival” is simply telling you that the cargo ship your package is on has reached its port of destination.

-Whether this port is close to the recipient’s address will depend on a number of factors.
+Whether this port is close to the recipient’s address will depend on several factors.
 It will most likely have further to go via land-based transport, so you should remain patient in terms of delivery.

 The shipment could easily still be weeks away from reaching the recipient’s door.